Struggling parents can apply for school fee exemptions in South Africa

-Parents can apply to be exempted from school fees if they provide valid evidence to the School Governing Body (SGB) of their inability to pay school fees.
-However, if parents do not apply for exemption and fail to pay the fees, they will become legally liable for those fees as non-payment can create budget issues for the school.
+To apply to be exempted from school fees, you need to provide valid evidence of your inability to pay school fees to the School Governing Body (SGB) .
+However, if you do not apply for exemption and fail to pay the fees, you will become legally liable for those fees.
+This is because non-payment can create budget issues for the school.

 How to apply for school fee exemptions: